 We have reviewed the information presented in the Annual Governance Statement for consistency with our knowledge of the PCC and CC.
-Our work is in progress.
+We have no issues to report.

 We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission.
 The NAO are currently reviewing the Data Collection Tool and it is expected that this will be available in December 2021.
 We will audit this once your officers have the updated software and have been able to submit their entries.